Time Variance Authority: Employees

 Lower-ranked TVA employees, called Chronomonitors, are literally faceless.
 They are created artificially, using "quantum technology".
-The moment a new reality appears, a new faceless agent is created to monitor it, along with the necessary equipment (a personal computer-like device, plus a desk and a chair) to do so.
-Cloned managers of the Chronomonitors resemble Mark Gruenwald—and, later, Tom DeFalco—both longtime Marvel Comics writers.
-The most frequent recurring manager is Mobius M. Mobius, a Gruenwald clone.
+The cloned managers of the Chronomonitors resemble longtime Marvel Comics writers Mark Gruenwald and Tom DeFalco.
+The most frequent recurring manager is Mobius M. Mobius, who resembles Gruenwald.

-On occasion, the TVA hires mercenaries for use in the more dangerous missions, such as Justice Peace and Death's Head.
+On occasion, the TVA hires mercenaries for use in more dangerous missions, such as Justice Peace and Death's Head.
 These mercenaries often lose limbs which the TVA replaces with clunky robotic parts.
 Another example of their seemingly anachronistic technology is a time machine shaped like an old locomotive.
 Professor Justin Alphonse Gamble, a pastiche of the Doctor, is a renegade from the TVA.